xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-2018.33 September 7, 2018
+   -- enh (scott)  Added Start and End Time to the Lyric Dialog 2018.33 September 7, 2018
    -- enh (dkulp)  Bunch of performance updates for Test dialog on OSX -- bug (keith)  FPP Upload extra logging and delete any existing file before upload